Tazza: Shuffling Neural Network Parameters for Secure and Private Federated Learning: Background and Related Works

 \subsection{Permutation Equivariance/Invariance}

-We now explore the concepts of permutation equivariance and permutation invariance, which are fundamental to the approach presented in this work.
+We now explore the concepts of permutation equivariance and permutation invariance, which are fundamental to the framework presented in this work.

-\textbf{Permutation Equivariance} refers to the property where the order of a function's output aligns with the order of its input.
-Figure~\ref{fig:pepi}~(a) illustrates this concept using matrix multiplication, where \(C\) represents a column-reversed matrix.
-Specifically, the figure demonstrates that when the column order of the input matrix \(X\) is reversed (\(X \rightarrow X^C\)), the resulting matrix multiplication outputs, \(WX\) (top) and \(WX^C\) (bottom), differ only in the column order, which corresponds to the input's order.
+\textbf{Permutation Equivariance} is the property where a function’s output order mirrors the input order.
+Figure~\ref{fig:pepi}~(a) illustrates this using matrix multiplication with \(C\) as a column-reversed matrix.
+When the columns of input $X$ are reversed (\(X \rightarrow X^C\)), the outputs \(WX\) and \(WX^C\) differ only in column order, matching that of the input (i.e., $WX^{C}=(WX)^{C}$).